Sliver (film): Release and reception

 The film premiered on May 19, 1993, at Mann National Theatre in Westwood Village, Los Angeles.
 It was released two days later, on May 21, and received negative reviews from critics.
 Review aggregate website Rotten Tomatoes reported that 21% of critics have given the film a positive review based on 29 reviews, with an average rating of 3.9/10.
 The site's critics consensus reads "Sliver is an absurd erotic thriller with technobabble and posits prime Sharon Stone as a professional book nerd."
 On Metacritic, the film has a weighted average score of 38 out of 100 based on 21 critics, indicating "generally unfavorable reviews".

-The main criticisms were that the film provided little in the way of compelling thriller elements, the script diluted the plot of the novel, the characters were underdeveloped, and the actors were not on form.
-Critics argued that compared to Sharon Stone's role as a femme fatale in Basic Instinct the year prior, her portrayal in Sliver as a passive character who has to be "lured into sexual intrigue" is unconvincing.
+The main criticisms were that the film provided little in the way of compelling thriller elements, the script diluted the plot of the Ira Levin novel, the characters were underdeveloped and the actors were not on form.
+Critics argued that compared to Sharon Stone's role as femme fatale Catherine Tramell in Basic Instinct the year prior, her portrayal in Sliver as Carly, a passive character who has to be "lured into sexual intrigue" is unconvincing.
 The Austin Chronicle stated, "There's no suspense, no drama, no tension, no logic.
 It makes you appreciate all the craft that went into Basic Instinct".

 Criticism was also directed at the handling of the recurring themes of voyeurism and surveillance.
-Peter Rainer of the Los Angeles Times wrote, "There’s no emotional pull to the neo-Gothic world in Sliver,' where people connect up by video monitor and computer with occasional forays in the flesh.
+Peter Rainer of the Los Angeles Times wrote, "There’s no emotional pull to the neo-Gothic world in Sliver, where people connect up by video monitor and computer with occasional forays in the flesh.
 It’s no news that we like to watch.
 But first you must give us something worth watching."
 Lastly, many critics also singled out the editing and ending, calling the latter hasty and unconvincing.
 Audiences polled by CinemaScore gave the film a grade of "C−" on a scale from A+ to F.